instill-ai/cortex/README.md

 # Lesson learned

-- Don't rely on pseudo-class like `disabled:` or `read-only:`. you will pass disabled and read-only as a style prop, use them combine with simple style on the container(not the input itself)
+- Don't rely on pseudo-class like `disabled:` or `read-only:`. you should pass disabled and read-only style without these pseudo-class, use simple style and apply it on container instead of input itself.
   - Caveat: TextArea may have the resizing issue
   - Placeholders have to use placeholder: pseudo-class because there don't have another simple method to programmatically address placeholder style
 - Don't use some ambiguous story like playground and default, they almost have identical style props, but Default is a fixed style.